ElluruPriyanka/Assignment1/README.md

 # Existing Features

-Feature 1 - allows users to buy merch by filling up a simple form.
+Feature 1 - allows users to buy merch by filling up a simple form tp purchase an item

 # Features Left to Implement